 Shaffer detects losses a fraction of that size with a technique called microarray analysis.
 A microarray is the size of a standard microscope slide.
 Spotted on it are known segments of human DNA.
 To run a test, the lab crew puts on the slide small samples of the patient's DNA and DNA from a known, control individual.
 Each sample carries a fluorescent label: green for patient DNA, orange for control DNA.
 The two samples compete to bind with their matching sequences in the spots on the slide.
 If the samples have the same number of copies of a segment, the matching spot will fluoresce yellow (combination of the green and the orange.)
-If the patient has a deletion-one copy of a segment instead of two-more of the control DNA will bind and the spot fluoresces green.
+If the patient has a deletion-one copy of a segment instead of two-more of the control DNA will bind and the spot fluoresces orange.
+If the patient has extra copies of a segment, the matching spot fluoresces green.
 A tidy graph of the color of each spot shows clearly where the patient and control DNA differ.